 Coaching is a fit for you if you want more out of life or there’s something in you that’s looking for a richer experience.
 If you’d like to work towards an important goal, get clarity on your career, and experience more wellness in all of the areas of your life, coaching can get you there.

-Mentorship is for you if you’re a new therapist, counsellor, or entrepreneur in the alternative health field and you’re ready to have your own successful business.
-Whether you’re just starting out, or already have an established practice, mentorship can help you refine your existing business practices, and grow to serve more people.
+Mentorship is for you if you’re a new therapist, counsellor, or entrepreneur and you’re ready to have your own successful business.
+Whether you’re just starting out, or already have an established practice, mentorship can help you refine your business and grow to serve more people.

 YOGA & WELLNESS ECO-RETREAT FEB 3-10, 2018 Aqua Wellness Resort Tola, Nicaragua (2 hours from Managua, Nicaragua.
 Directly on the Pacific coast) Join yoga teacher, yoga therapist and personal trainer, Jessy Thomas and psychotherapist, life & business coach,...